Krzysztofe/Krzysztofe/README.md

- ### Within my repository, you will find a various projects.
-Among them, I would like to highlight four projects, which are pined up below. :point_down: :point_down: :point_down:
+ ### Within my repository, you will find various projects.
+Among them, I would like to highlight three projects, which are pinned below. :point_down: :point_down: :point_down:

+ ### The following three projects are commercial and were commissioned by a labor union.
+They were created after consultations with union activists, and the 'Declaration' project was additionally reviewed by a union lawyer.
+All projects are in practical use.

+ ### Each attached project description contains a link to the repository with more information about each project.

  <a href = "https://skladki.ozzip.pl/"> "Contributions" - JS/TS</a> is commercial project for tracking worker’s union membership contribtions.